-Once references are complete and applications approved we will, in all cases, require at least one month’s rent in advance and the equivalent of one and a half month’s rent as a bond, in cleared funds, prior to the tenancy.
+Once references are complete and applications approved we will, in all cases, require at least one month’s rent in advance and to the equivalent of five weeks rent as a bond, in cleared funds, prior to the tenancy.

 Whether managed or let only, we will hold the bond as Stakeholder.
 As a member firm of the Tenancy Deposit Scheme, we will register the tenancy details online and issue the appropriate certificate to you, the Tenant, to ensure that the bond is held within an appropriate insurance based scheme to comply with The Housing Act 2004 (Chapter 4 Sections 212 – 5; and Schedule 10) deposit protection requirements.

 Before taking possession of the property, all parties on the Tenancy Agreement and any Guarantor must sign it, having their signatures witnessed.
 A Guarantor must sign the agreement before the tenants and not after.

 Whether furnished or unfurnished we will prepare a detailed inventory and, where professionally managing a property, this will be supported by photographs.

 At the outset of your tenancy we will take meter readings and write to the appropriate utility suppliers (gas, water and electricity) and notify the council tax department with regard to the change in occupation.
 We cannot instruct telecom suppliers, cable or satellite t.v.

 Once the Agreements are signed, and initial monies paid over and cleared, keys may be collected from our offices on the day the tenancy begins.
 We will arrange this with you.
 Often this is the same time as signing the agreements and paying over initial monies.